JumanaCS/JumanaCS/README.md

 - 🥥 Location: New Orleans, Louisiana
-- 🕊️ Currently working on - 'ACE' a mobile study app
+- 🕊️ Currently working on - ['ScholarUp'](https://github.com/JumanaCS/ScholarUp) a mobile study app
 - 🫧 Currently Developing a solo Roblox horror game
 - 🥞 Tutoring a high school student on how to code in JAVA for their future CS major